FENECON Home 20 & 30 assembly and operating instructions

 -

-Set up/store the electricity storage system in cool locations
+Set up/store the electrical energy storage system in a cool place.

 -